Riksrevisjonen/rrplot2/README.md

 ## Contents

+### Main theme

+Most of the adjustments to the graph aesthetics can be found in the `theme_RR()` function.
+This is simply added as a layer in the ggplot call.

+### Custom wrappers for specific geoms

-The package contains custom wrappers for the following geom functions in `ggplot2`:
+The package also contains custom wrappers for the following geom functions in `ggplot2`:

 - `geom_bar()` -\> `geom_bar_RR()`
 - `geom_point()` -\> `geom_point_RR()`